Zeppe-Lin Codebook

 Steps:

-You will now have the signed tarball and its .sig file, ready for distribution.
+After these steps, your signed tarball and its signature file are ready for distribution.

-Once all package updates, configuration changes, and build scripts for the release are committed and pushed to your release branch (e.g., 1.x) in pkgsrc-core and other relevant repositories, mark the release by creating an immutable Git tag in pkgsrc-core.
+Once all package updates, configuration changes, and build scripts for the release are committed and pushed to your release branch (e.g., 1.x) in pkgsrc-core and other relevant repositories, mark the release with a Git tag.
 This tag serves as the permanent reference for the Zeppe-Lin release and is required for the GitHub release step.

 Steps:

-1. Switch to the Release Branch: Make sure you're on and up-to-date with your release branch in the pkgsrc-core repository:
+1. Switch to the Release Branch: Make sure you're on and up-to-date with your release branch:

 git checkout 1.x # Replace 1.x with your release branch